Registration of EV Chargers

 EV chargers must be installed (for fixed EV chargers) and certified as fit for charging EVs according to requirements under the EVCA, before they can be registered with LTA.
 The Certificate of Fitness issued after the installation and certification of an EV charger will need to be provided during the subsequent registration of the EV charger with LTA.

-For existing EV chargers (installed before 8 December 2023) For new EV chargers (installed on or after 8 December 2023)
+Existing EV chargers installed and/or in use before 8 December 2023 EV chargers installed on or after 8 December 2023

-1. Submit your EV charger details for verification at https://go.gov.sg/existing-ev-charger.
+1. Submit an application to register your EV charger at go.gov.sg/existing-ev-charger.

-1. Please register your EV charger using the type approval ID found on the approval label on your charger via OneMotoring.
+1. Register your EV charger at https://go.gov.sg/register-ev-charger using the type approval ID (in red circle below) found on the approval label affixed on the charger

 Upon successful registration, EV charger owners (or Registered Responsible Persons (RRPs) will be issued with a registration mark (image below) which must be affixed onto the EV charger within 60 days, as proof of registration.
 Please refer to section 2.1 of the Guidelines for the Registration of EV Chargers (PDF, 567kB) for details on how to affix the registration mark.